Buffalo Bill's

 Buffalo Bill's is a defunct hotel and casino in Primm, Nevada, United States, at the California state line.
-It was one of the Primm Valley Resorts, owned and operated by Affinity Gaming.
+It was one of the Primm Valley Resorts, owned and operated by JETT Gaming.
 It had 1,242 guest rooms and suites at the time of its closure.
 The hotel was home to the Desperado roller coaster, a hypercoaster with a 225-foot drop, and a top speed of 80 mph, a log flume ride, as well as a pool in the shape of a buffalo.
 The hotel-casino had two hotel room towers: the Annie Oakley Tower (the A Tower) and the Buffalo Bill Tower (B Tower).
 It was named after Buffalo Bill.

 The 61372 sqft casino had over 1,700 slot machines, as well as table games and a race and sports book.
 Buffalo Bill's was also home of the Star of the Desert Arena, a 6,500-seat arena designed for concerts.